pixelprei/btrfs-clicker/README.md

 * Remove _weekly_ snapshots older than 4 weeks
 * Remove _monthly_ snapshots older than 3 months

 Using & listing snapshots can be done using the `btrfs` command.
-Consider making an alias for showing a list of snapshots:
+Consider making an alias for the following command that shows a list of snapshots:
 ```
 sudo btrfs subvolume list -ts --sort=path $HOME/.snapshots/
 ```